tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 [Illustration: "Why it's a house you stupid.
 It's Paddy's new house," replied Jerry. _Page 57_.]

-"Well, Peter, what do you think of it?" asked Jerry.
+"Well, Peter, what do you think of it?" asked Mary.

 "What is it?" asked Peter innocently.
 "Is it another dam?"

-Jerry threw back his head and laughed and laughed.
+Mary threw back her head and laughed and laughed.

-Peter looked at him suspiciously.
+Peter looked at her suspiciously.
 "I don't see anything to laugh at," said he.

-"Why, it's a house, you stupid.
-It's Paddy's new house," replied Jerry, wiping the tears of laughter from his eyes.
+"Why, it's a house.
+It's Paddy's new house," replied Mary, wiping the tears of laughter from her eyes.

-"I'm not stupid!" retorted Peter.
-"How was I to know that that pile of mud and sticks is meant for a house?
+Peter retorted, "How was I to know that that pile of mud and sticks is meant for a house?
 It certainly doesn't look it.
 Where is the door?"

-"To tell you the truth, I don't think it is much of a house myself," replied Jerry.
+"To tell you the truth, I don't think it is much of a house myself," replied Mary.
 "It has got a door, all right.
 In fact, it has got three.
 You can't see them because they are under water, and there is a passage from each right up through that platform of mud and sticks, which is the foundation of the house.
 It really is a very fine foundation, Peter; it really is.
 But what I can't understand is what Paddy is thinking of by building that great pile of mud right in the middle.
-When she gets his walls built, where will his bedroom be?
+When she gets her walls built, where will her bedroom be?
 There won't be any room at all.
-It won't be a house at all--just a big useless pile of sticks and mud."
+It won't be a house at all — just a big useless pile of sticks and mud."

 Peter scratched his head and then pulled his whiskers thoughtfully as he gazed out at the pile in the water where Paddy the Beaver was at work.

 "It does look foolish, that's a fact," said he.
-"Why don't you point out to him the mistake she is making, Jerry?
-You have built such a splendid house yourself that you ought to be able to help Paddy and show him his mistakes."
+"Why don't you point out to her the mistake she is making, Mary?
+You have built such a splendid house yourself that you ought to be able to help Paddy and show her her mistakes."

-Jerry had smiled a very self-satisfied smile when Peter mentioned his fine house, but she shook his head at the suggestion that she should give Paddy advice.
+Mary had smiled a very self-satisfied smile when Peter mentioned her fine house, but she shook her head at the suggestion that she should give Paddy advice.

-"I--I don't just like to," she confessed.
-"You know, she might not like it and--and it doesn't seem as if it would be quite polite."
+"I — I don't just like to," she confessed.
+"You know, she might not like it and — and it doesn't seem as if it would be quite polite."

 Peter sniffed.
 "That wouldn't trouble me any if she were my cousin," said he.

-Jerry shook his head.
-"No, I don't believe it would," she replied, "but it does trouble me and--and--well, I think I'll wait awhile."
+Mary shook her head.
+"No, I don't believe it would," she replied, "but it does trouble me and — and — well, I think I'll wait awhile."

-Now all this time Paddy had been hard at work. she was bringing the longest branches which she had cut from the trees out of which she had built his dam, and a lot of slender willow and alder poles. she pushed these ahead of him as she swam.
-When she reached the foundation of his house, she would lean them against the pile of mud in the middle with their big ends resting on the foundation.
+Now all this time Paddy had been hard at work.
+She was bringing the longest branches which she had cut from the trees out of which she had built her dam, and a lot of slender willow and alder poles. she pushed these ahead of her as she swam.
+When she reached the foundation of her house, she would lean them against the pile of mud in the middle with their big ends resting on the foundation.
 So she worked all the way around until by and by the mud pile in the middle couldn't be seen.
 It